 “Individuals with open gestures are perceived more positively and are more persuasive than those with closed gestures (arms crossed, hands hidden or held close to the body, etc.) Also, if you hold your arms at waist level, and gesture within that plane, most audiences will perceive you as assured and credible,” writes Goman.

 By changing this small trait, it can make a huge difference to how you first come across.
 But it’s not the only thing that can help.
-Other things to be mindful of are…
+Here are four other ways to nail your first impression.

 We’ve all been told that a smile can go a long way and research from Duke University (cited by Goman in her book, The Silent Language of Leaders: How Body Language Can Help—or Hurt—How You Lead) has proven it.
 The study found that we not only like but remember those that smile at us more than those who don’t.
 Using functional magnetic resonance imaging (fMRI), researchers found that the orbitofrontal cortices (a “reward centre” in the brain) was more active when subjects were asked to learn and recall the names of individuals that were smiling as opposed to those who weren’t.

 “A genuine smile not only stimulates your own sense of well-being, it also tells those around you that you are approachable, cooperative, and trustworthy,” Goman writes.
 “Smiling directly influences how other people respond to you.
 When you smile at someone, they almost always smile in return.
 And, because facial expressions trigger corresponding feelings, the smile you get back actually changes that person’s emotional state in a positive way.”